aemsenhuber/github-page-test/misc.md

 ## Journal access

-Journals for which the LMU has a subscription can be accessed from your laptop, if you have a VPN connection to the MWN (seehttps://www.lrz.de/services/netz/mobil/vpn/) and the correct proxy settings for your browser.
-The LRZ has an automatic proxy configuration script at**http://pac.lrz.de/.
-To set this in Pale Moon,for example, go to Preferences → Advanced → Network → Connection Settings, and then chooseAutomatic proxy configuration URL**and enter the above address.
+Journals for which the LMU has a subscription can be accessed from your laptop, if you have a VPN connection to the MWN (see [https://www.lrz.de/services/netz/mobil/vpn/](https://www.lrz.de/services/netz/mobil/vpn/)) and the correct proxy settings for your browser.
+The LRZ has an automatic proxy configuration script at [http://pac.lrz.de/](http://pac.lrz.de/).
+To set this in Pale Moon,for example, go to Preferences → Advanced → Network → Connection Settings, and then choose Automatic proxy configuration URL and enter the above address.

 ## Using X remotely